sofia-linaresbotero/sofia-linaresbotero.github.io/index.md

 This study contributes to the broader discourse on procedural fairness and legal standards in international criminal justice, particularly regarding the implications of NCTA decisions on future cases.

 ### Is being a former child soldier a relevant circumstance for sentencing?
-Special attention to the Ongwen case before the International Criminal Court | 2021
+Special attention to the Ongwen case before the International Criminal Court (Published in Spanish and English) | 2021
   * Joint with: F. Freydell Mesa, G. Velásquez, D. Bohórquez, D. Corradine and A. Lema

 Our research explores the legal and ethical complexities surrounding the sentencing of Dominic Ongwen, a former child soldier turned high-ranking commander of the Lord’s Resistance Army (LRA), who was prosecuted for war crimes and crimes against humanity before the International Criminal Court (ICC).
 The article critically examines whether Ongwen’s past as a forcibly recruited child soldier should influence his sentencing, raising key questions on accountability, victimhood, and rehabilitation in international criminal justice.